Gauge invariance of the vector meson mass in the Coleman-Weinberg model: Introduction

 In this article, we re-analyze the radiative correction to the pole mass of the vector meson in the CW model at one-loop order.
-We show that the pole mass of the vector meson in CW model is gauge invariant at one-loop order after including the resummation effects in the propagator and the effective potential.
+We show that the pole mass of the vector meson in CW model is gauge invariant at one-loop order after including the daisy re-summation effects in the propagator and in the effective potential.
+This result is the novel contribution of the present article.
+This was argued in \cite{Andreassen:2014eha} to happen, but a concrete calculation has not been done yet.
+Since this problem has been a puzzle for a long time, it's worth making a detailed presentation although the content may look pedagogical.

 The article is organized as follows.
 In the next section, we quickly review the CW model and the effective potential after including the resummation effect.
 We obtain an expression of vacuum using this effective potential.
 Then we address the resummation effects in the propagators and calculate the one-loop self-energy of the vector meson when including these effects.
 We find that the gauge dependence in the pole mass of the vector meson is completely cancelled at one-loop order after including all these resummation effects.
 We give some details of our calculation in the Appendix.